-January 5th 2017
+January 5, 2017

-Knowing that this Mahi Mahi might be a long shot, we decided to slow troll live ballyhoo to target Dolphin fish.
-The conditions were great for this style of fishing, flat calm with little to no current.
-We Dragged 4 ballyhoo, on large spinning gear, 8500 pens with 20-30 stand up rods, persionally my favorite gear.
-We fished for a about an hour with no action, watching the live bait very carefully, looking for movement on the surface.
-After 2 hours with no bites, we recieved our first bite of the day, I bet you can guess what it was, of course a Mahi Mahi.
-Two of the Four rods went off with Mahis, but we only managed to get one of the two.
-Ana was very excited to catch the desired fish, and yelled with excitement.
-Here is a photo of Anas Beautiful daughter with her first Mahi Mahi captures the moment.
+Knowing that this Mahi Mahi might be a long shot, we decided to slow troll live Ballyhoo to target our Dolphin fish.
+The conditions were great for this style of fishing, the water was flat calm and there was little to no current.
+We dragged four Ballyhoo on large spinning gear, 8500 pens with 20-30 stand up rods – my personal favorite gear.
+We fished for about an hour with no action, watching the live bait very carefully, looking for any movement on the surface.
+After two hours without getting a bite, our patience paid off and we received a special on our first bite of the day., I’ll bet you can guess what the fish was, and of course, it was Ana’s Mahi Mahi.
+Two of the four rods went off with Mahi, but we only managed to bring in one of the two.
+Ana was yelling with excitement, so pleased to catch her desired fish – and on the first bite.
+This image of Ana’s beautiful daughter with her first Mahi Mahi captures the moment.

-January 6th 2017
+January 6, 2017

 On Friday, January 6, we had a late afternoon trip with Avon and his entire family.
 Due to our success the previous day, we decided to pull the live Ballyhoo again with the large spinning gear – as I have mentioned, it’s my favorite style of fishing, I have had amazing success when conditions are slow and I am always eager to see the catch.